tvganesh/cricketr/README.md

 install_github("tvganesh/cricketr")
 library(cricketr)

-Details of this package has been hosted as a gh-page in [Introducing cricketr: A R package for analyzing performances of cricketer](http://tvganesh.github.io/cricketer/cricketer.html)
+Details of this package can be read from my blog Giga thoughts in [Introducing cricketr: A R package for analyzing performances of cricketer](https://gigadom.wordpress.com/2015/07/04/introducing-cricketr-a-r-package-to-analyze-performances-of-cricketers/)

 Also see my other posts in R and cricket